sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 ## How LLMs Affect Career Tracks

 I'm an LLM skeptic.
-Specifically, I'm skeptical of the business models of the LLM companies, and I think that the claims that LLMs alone (or generative AI [GenAI] more broadly) will get us to AGI are highly dubious.
-I don't think we are
-[a few thousand days from AGI](https://arstechnica.com/information-technology/2024/09/ai-superintelligence-looms-in-sam-altmans-new-essay-on-the-intelligence-age/), and I think the efficiency gains that organisations are experiencing by using LLMs and other generative AIs are being exaggerated.
+Specifically, I'm skeptical of the business models of the LLM companies, and I think that the claims that LLMs alone (or GenAI more broadly) will get us to AGI are highly dubious.
+I don't think we are [a few thousand days from AGI](https://arstechnica.com/information-technology/2024/09/ai-superintelligence-looms-in-sam-altmans-new-essay-on-the-intelligence-age/), and I think the efficiency gains that organisations are experiencing by using LLMs and other GenAIs are being exaggerated.
 Companies have an incentive to say that they are getting efficiency gains from AI because it looks good on Wall Street and gives them an excuse for workforce reductions that they wanted to do anyway.

-We have yet to see any company make a profit from generative AI itself, or even demonstrate a viable path to profitability.
+We have yet to see any company make a profit from GenAI itself, or even demonstrate a viable path to profitability.
 For example, despite charging
 $200/mo for ChatGPT Pro, OpenAI is losing money on the product due to the high inference cost of serving each request.
 Inference and training are both